Mommy blogger Heather Armstrong, known as Dooce to fans, dead at 47

 She was soon pregnant.
 The pregnancy offered “an endless trove” of content, she wrote, “but I truly believed that I would give it all up once I had the baby.”

-She didn’t, but chronicled her highs and lows as a new mother.
+She didn’t, going on to chronicle her highs and lows as a new mother.

 “I don’t think I would have survived it had I not offered up my story and reached out to bridge the loneliness,” she wrote.

-Her depression grew worse, leading her to enroll in a clinical trial at the University of Utah’s Neuropsychiatric Institute, according to an interview she gave Vox.
+Her depression grew worse, leading her to enroll in a clinical trial at the University of Utah’s Neuropsychiatric Institute.
 She was put in a chemically induced coma for 15 minutes at a time for 10 sessions.

 “I was feeling like life was not meant to be lived,” Armstrong told Vox.
 “When you are that desperate, you will try anything.
 I thought my kids deserved to have a happy, healthy mother, and I needed to know that I had tried all options to be that for them.”

-Note: EDITOR’S NOTE — This story includes discussion of suicide.
-If you or someone you know needs help, please call the National Suicide Prevention Lifeline at 1-800-273-8255.